furrylist/bsky-furry-feed/docs/developing.md

 ```

 In order to run the ingest and feed server, you need to start a local
 development database.
-Start it by executing `docker-compose up -d`.
+Start it by executing `docker compose up -d`.
 If
-you want to turn it off again, execute `docker-compose down`.
+you want to turn it off again, execute `docker compose down`.
 You can
 learn more about docker-compose [in the official docs][docker-compose].

 Now that your database is running, you need to initially run all database